yuanshi1/yuanshi1.github.io/_pages/about.md

 Prior to MIT, I have worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bechelor's degree in Natural Sciences from University of Cambridge and my Master's degree in Management Science and Engineering from Stanford University.
 I grew up in China (Hangzhou) and Singapore.

-Ongoing Projects
+Work in Progress
 ======
 ## Sustainability Contracting under Bounded Rationality: Experiment in the Field
 Joint work with Karen Yanchong Zheng and Iskandar Z Siregar
+* To present at POMS 2025 conference

+## Robust Fair Allocation under Display-Dependent Demand
+Joint work with Karen Yanchong Zheng and Mahyar Eftekhar, in collaboration with Midwest Food Bank, Arizona
+* To present at INFORMS Computing Society 2025 conference
+* To present at POMS 2025 conference

 ## Data-Driven Donation Management in Nonprofit Operations
-Joint work with Karen Yanchong Zheng and Mahyar Eftekhar, in collaboration with Midwest Food Bank, Arizona

-## Robust Fair Allocation under Display-Dependent Demand
 Joint work with Karen Yanchong Zheng and Mahyar Eftekhar, in collaboration with Midwest Food Bank, Arizona